 Figure~\ref{pr:lsf} represents the distributions of users’ input PR towards male and female artist groups.
 It shows that only around 20\% of users have a PR towards male artists lower than 0.8.
 On the contrary, 80\% of users have a PR lower than 0.2 towards female artists.
 This shows that commonly deployed state of the art CF algorithms may act to further increase or decrease artist gender bias in user-artist RS.

 Next, we study the balance and prediction accuracy of fair GMs on music RSs.
-Figure~\ref{bal:rmese:lsf} indicates that the proposed FBN+CF has the best performance in terms of RMSE and balance.
+Figure~\ref{bal:rmese:lsf} indicates that the proposed FBN+CF has the best performance in terms of balance and root mean squared error (RMSE), where RMSE is defined as

+with $y_i$ denoting the true rating and $\hat{y}_i$ the predicted rating for user–item pair $i$.
 As expected, the baseline with no notion of fairness--CCF--results in the best overall precision.
-Of the two fairness-aware approaches, the fair K-means based approach--Fair CCF--performs considerably below FBN+CF. This suggests that recommendation quality can be preserved, but leaves open the question of whether we can improve fairness.
-Hence, we turn to the impact on fairness of the three approaches.
+Of the two fairness-aware approaches, the fair K-means-based approach--Fair CCF--performs considerably below FBN+CF. This suggests that recommendation quality can be preserved, but leaves open the question of whether we can improve fairness.

+Hence, we turn to the impact on the fairness of the three approaches.
 Figure~\ref{bal:rmese:lsf}(right) presents the balance.
 We can see that fairness-aware approaches--Fair CCF and FBN+CF--have a strong impact on the balance in comparison with standard CCF.
-And for RMSE, we see that FBN+CF achieves much better ratings difference in comparison with Fair CCF, indicating that we can induce aggregate statistics that are fair between the two sides of the sensitive attribute (male vs. female).
+And for RMSE, we see that FBN+CF achieves a much better rating difference in comparison with Fair CCF, indicating that we can induce aggregate statistics that are fair between the two sides of the sensitive attribute (male vs. female).